FlorinRafiliu/Examination-App/README.md

 - A structured form where students can answer all exam questions.
 ### Create Exam Page:
 - A form that enables professors to create and configure exams.
+### Cookies for navigation:
+- The application uses cookies to enhance user experience by managing session data and ensuring smooth navigation across different pages.